blinry/blinry.org/content/articles/keeping-a-personal-wiki.md

 When switching to Vimboy, the file's format changed to something like Markdown, although formatting is completely up to you.

-I'm using BrainDump as: *An address book, howtos for myself, my dress sizes, travel packing list, time & goal tracking, geek codes et cetera, chores planning and speedruns, notetaking in classes, idea management, project overviews, online accounts list, quotes, lists of things I want to read/watch/eat/play, recipes, diary, decision making, ratings of cheese/chocolate/wine.*
+I'm using BrainDump as: *An address book, howtos for myself, my clothing sizes, travel packing list, time & goal tracking, geek codes et cetera, chores planning and speedruns, notetaking in classes, idea management, project overviews, online accounts list, quotes, lists of things I want to read/watch/eat/play, recipes, diary, decision making, ratings of cheese/chocolate/wine.*

 A shell script called `wiki` supports fast creation and access to wiki pages, I have tab completion in place, too.
 For full text search, I use [`ack`](http://beyondgrep.com/).